AlaricTheBlu/Bootcamp_homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 - Why wouldn't you use the options `-x` and `-c` at the same time with `tar`?

+-x and -c stand for extract and create.
+It would not be posssible to do both at the same time, and would serve no point to do so anyway.

 ---

 ### Step 2: Create, Manage, and Automate Cron Jobs